panoschron97/Company_Project_T-SQL/README.md

 2. Open the `Company_Project_T-SQL.sql` file.

 3. Execute the script.
-It will create the necessary databases, schemas, tables, procedures, and triggers.
+It will create the necessary databases, schemas, tables, procedures and triggers.

 Example of executing a stored procedure: